dsofe/lit_notes/repo/review-firms-owned-poc-2022.md

     - White-owned firms, 56%
     - Firms of color, 22%

-&rarr; *Pctg. of firms that were denied financing by race/ethnicity among types of lenders*
+&rarr; *Pctg. of firms that were denied financing by race/ethnicity among types of lenders:*
 &ensp;&ensp; (% of firms <ins>denied</ins> in each racial/ethnic group under each type of lender is...)
   - Large bank
     - Firms of color, 61%